T-R-E-E/tab-grouper/README.md

 - Uses keyboard shortcuts (still working on activating the extension with a shortcut).

 # File Documentation

+# What I learned
+- Learned how to utilize the chrome extensions API with Javascript and JSON, along with HTML.
+- Learned specifics of advanced Javascript, mainly utilizing promises and async / await capabilities.

 # Problems I encountered
 When implementing the tabInGroup function (to check if a tab was in a group or not), I ran into a lot of problems with the return values not storing correctly.